 - Benjamin Moore Stonington Gray

-Like I said not identical but close.
+As I said not identical but close.

 If you were thinking of color matching Passive in Benjamin Moore, you should always get a sample beforehand.
-Sometimes when you color match between paint manufactures, the colors don’t come out exactly.
+Sometimes when you color match between paint manufacturers, the colors don’t come out exactly.
 This is because each brand uses different formulas.

 READ MORE: THE BEST BENJAMIN MOORE GRAYS

-WHAT COLOR COORDINATE WITH SW PASSIVE?
+WHAT COLORS COORDINATE WITH SW PASSIVE?